-Today, people are finding an ever expanding need for high quality headphones that can help you with your important business communications as well as deliver great audio quality for your music.
+Today, people are finding an ever-expanding need for high-quality headphones to help with important business communications as well as deliver great audio quality when listening to music.

 When you think of quality headphones, there is one name that’s normally on most people’s list, Bose.
-There are other makers of premium quality headphones that compete with Bose, such as Sennheiser, Sony and Jabra.
+Though this might be the dominant brand name, there are other makers of premium quality headphones that compete with Bose, such as Sennheiser, Sony, and Jabra.

-In this blog, I’m going to do a side by side comparison of the Bose 700 UC to the Jabra Evolve2 85.
+In this blog, I’m going to do a side-by-side comparison of the Bose 700 UC to the Jabra Evolve2 85.
 I’ll go over the features of both headsets, and I’ll do a microphone test that includes how well it does to remove background noise.
-Lastly, I’ll see how the speakers
+Lastly, I’ll see how the speakers sound.

-sound.
-In order to hear the sound tests for yourself, you’ll need to watch the video I recorded on this side by side product comparison.
+To hear the sound tests for yourself, you’ll need to watch the video I recorded on this side-by-side product comparison.
 I’ll insert the video below so you’ll have easy access to it.

 What they connect to

-Both wireless Bluetooth headsets connect to computers and mobile devices.
-As comparisons go, there’s no winner in this category as they both connect to the same things.
-So, if you’re needing to connect to applications such as Microsoft Teams, Zoom, RingCentral, Google Meet etc., and you also need connectivity to your mobile devices, then these two Bluetooth headsets should be on your radar.
+If you’re needing to connect to applications such as Microsoft Teams, Zoom, RingCentral, Google Meet, etc., and you also need connectivity to your mobile devices, then these two Bluetooth headsets should be on your radar.

 Both headsets also have 3.5mm ports so you can connect them to devices that support a 3.5mm connection.
-One other way you can use these headsets, which is nice.
+This gives you another way you can use these headsets, which is a nice extra.

 Active noise cancellation (ANC)